This article is about how to make a perfect marble cake.

+- Flour.
 The cake is tender and moist if you use flour with lower protein content.
 This type of flour is usually labeled as cake flour.
-Avoid using flour that is with a high percentage of protein, which is called high protein flour or bread flour.
+Avoid using flour with a high percentage of protein, called high protein flour or bread flour.
 The lower the protein content, the softer the cake will turn out.
 All-purpose flour can be used for this cake if you do not have low protein flour.

-This cake has a high amount of butter and will raise quite well even without the addition of baking powder.
+- Baking powder.
+This cake has a high amount of butter and will raise quite well without adding baking powder.
 However, since the chocolate batter is denser and harder to raise without baking powder, I have added two percent to the recipe.
-(Note: In this recipe, it is 300g of flour times 2 percent that is 6g of baking powder.)
+(Note: In this recipe, it is 300g of flour times 2 percent, that is 6g of baking powder.)

-You have to omit the baking powder in the recipe if you are using self-raising flour.
+Note: You must omit the baking powder in the recipe if you use self-raising flour.
 Please check the ingredient printed on the box to check how much baking powder is included in the self-raising flour.
 In all cases, the amount of baking powder in the self-raising flour should be sufficient for this recipe.

-Why is there no vanilla essence in the recipe?
+f.
+Why is there no vanilla extract in the recipe?

-You may wonder why I do not use vanilla essence as most other cake recipes do.
+You may wonder why I do not use vanilla essence like most other cake recipes.

-The main reason is I can’t get a good quality vanilla essence at where I live.
-Most of the ‘essence’ I found in the supermarket are artificial agents, which I think will do more harm than enhancing the flavor.
+The main reason is I can’t get a good quality vanilla essence where I live.
+Most of the ‘essence’ I found in the supermarket are artificial agents, which I think will do more harm than enhance the flavor.

-As I mentioned earlier, there is no harm to mix it longer than required, but not after adding the flour.
+As I mentioned earlier, there is no harm in mixing it longer than required, but not after adding the flour mixture.

 The flour will react with the water in the batter and start to form gluten.
 Gluten is an elastic protein chain, just like rubber bands.
-The longer and vigorous the mixing action, the more gluten will form, and the batter will become more rubbery.
+The longer and more vigorous the mixing action, the more gluten will form, and the batter will become more rubbery.
 In other words, the cake will become more stretchy and lose its soft and tender texture.
 The most suitable mixer attachment is the paddle attachment, a low speed.

-Here is the image of how it looks like:
+Here is the image of what it looks like:

-I add all the flour to the mixture when I use the high power commercial mixer attached with a large wire whisk.
-You may want to add the flour in stages if you use a small mixing bowl.
-I find that wire whisk works better than a spatula and the blade attachment of the mixer.
+I add all the flour to the mixture when I use the high-power commercial mixer attached with a large wire whisk.
+I find that a wire whisk works better than a spatula and the blade attachment of the mixer.

 Note: The above method of preparing the batter is nearly identical to my butter cake recipe.
 I also make banana cakes and orange cakes with a similar creaming technique.
-There is an in-depth discussion on this topic in this butter cake article for more details.
+This butter cake article has an in-depth discussion on this topic for more details.

 2. Preparing the chocolate batter for the marble cake

-The best ratio between the butter and chocolate batter
+a.
+The best ratio between the butter and chocolate cake batter

-The following part of this article is more specific for the marble cake.
+The following part of this article is more specific to the marble cake.

-I prefer to use one-third of the cake batter, and use the remaining batter to mix with the chocolate to form the chocolate batter.
+I prefer to keep two- third of the cake batter, and use the remaining batter to mix with the chocolate to form the chocolate batter.
 You can use half of the batter if you want more chocolate present in the marble cake.